 At the 7th inning stretch, after they sing "Take Me Out to the Ballgame," they go into "OK Blue Jays."
 It was written by Jack Lenz and Tony Kosinec, and the recorded version is by Keith Hampshire & the Bat Boys.
 They’ve used this song since 1983, and it is certified as a gold record in Canada.
 (That's 50,000 copies, as opposed to the 500,000 you need to sell to get a gold record in the U.S.) It's a very stupid song, but then, so are most baseball-themed songs.
 It's not like "Here Come the Yankees" is appreciably better.

+This year, the Jays will be wearing 40th Season sleeve patches (1977-2016 -- not waiting until next year to wear 40th Anniversary patches).
 On occasion, the Jays will wear throwback uniforms at home – but these will be their original road uniforms of the Exhibition Stadium era, 1977 to 1989.
 And they will be powder blue.
 There’s a reason why teams stopped wearing that color: It is not particularly athletic-looking!
 Except maybe at the University of North Carolina.

 If the roof is closed, fireworks will shoot out from it following a Jays homer or a Jays win.
 That’s right, indoor fireworks.
 But the peak of the roof is high enough that you should not be in danger.